48 Hours in St. Johnsbury |

 Friday

-3pm: A Sense of PlaceThere’s only one St. Johnsbury (that’s true – there are no other locales with the same name in the world), and at the St. Johnsbury History & Heritage Center, you'll start off your visit by learning about the rich history that has made St. Johnsbury such a one-of-a-kind town.
-This includes information about the ingenuity and legacy of the Fairbanks family, who founded many of the cultural institutions you'll be visiting during the rest of your stay.
+2pm: A Sense of PlaceThere’s only one St. Johnsbury (that’s true – there are no other locales with the same name in the world), and at the St. Johnsbury History & Heritage Center, you'll learn about the rich history that has made St. Johnsbury such a one-of-a-kind town.
+This includes information about the ingenuity and legacy of the Fairbanks family, who made their fortunes as inventors of the platform scale, and founded many of the cultural institutions you'll be visiting during the rest of your stay.

 |